University of Arizona

 BFA University of Texas at El Paso (1998)

-I am part of las polígonas artist collective with Ingrid Leyva, Celina Galicia, and Sonia Rayka.
-I am also an assistant professor of Illustration and Animation at The University of Arizona and have previously taught at CUNY Queens College, SUNY Albany, and 2019 I was a visiting professor at la Universidad de las Américas, Puebla.
+I am an assistant professor of Illustration and Animation at The University of Arizona and have previously taught at CUNY Queens College, SUNY Albany, and in 2019 I was a visiting professor at la Universidad de las Américas, Puebla.